diogocgi/Web-Mesh-Editor/README.md

 ## Resources

 During development I came across various interesting websites that explained the different CG topics.
-Because the list is a little long, it's stored in the following text file:
+Because the list is a little long, it's stored in the following Web-sources.txt file.